 rate 2m, which manually sets the rate to be calculated over the previous two minutes.
 You can see that the second chart is much smoother and doesn’t have the same oscillations as the first chart.

-The same applies for spans queries - if you’d like to find the rate of requests to a particular service via a
+The same applies to logs and spans queries - if you’d like to find the rate of requests to a particular service via a

 spans count query, you’ll want to use a rate aligner.
 An input window can be provided to smooth the time series out if there is inconsistent traffic to the service.